shaheer-67/FakeApiStoreApp/README.md

-echo "# 📱 React Native Product Showcase App
+ React Native Product Showcase App

 This is a simple React Native app built using **Expo CLI**.
 It displays a product list, shows product details, and includes a **camera feature** to capture and preview photos.

 ---

-## 🚀 How to Run the App
+##  How to Run the App

 > ✅ No need to install anything extra if the folder is already set up.